 Mix It All Up

 Everybody Gets 1

 Use What You Take

 The Elder Sign, in Cthulhu Fluxx specifically states that the Creeper it’s covering moves with it.
 This is not specifically noted for other attaching Creepers.
 Does that mean other attaching Creepers don’t move with their attached Keeper?

 A: The reason the Elder sign specifically tells you that its Creeper comes along for the ride is that the Creeper associated with the Elder Sign is not actually attached, rather, it is being nullified.
 Hiding in this fashion does not constitute attachment: you’re completely hiding the Creeper as though it doesn’t exist for you.
 Therefore it can’t prevent you from winning, but neither can it be used for a Goal.

 Also note that the Elder Sign can hide ANY Creeper, even if it’s one that is not capable of attachment (but if it is an attaching type Creeper, you can’t hide it if it’s already attached to some other Keeper, hence the requirement that the Creeper be unattached in order to hide it).

-A: After some discussion, we decided that Exchanging Keepers does not count as “Stealing” a Keeper.
+A: After some discussion, we decided that Exchanging Keepers or Mixing Up everyone’s Keepers does not count as “Stealing” a Keeper.

 Think of it this way: you cannot then reverse the action against your opponent.
-(What would that mean “and instead you [Exchange] one of their Keepers”? – that doesn’t really make sense.)
-So we concluded that Exchange is unstopped by It’s A Trap!
-Neither would you be able to use You Can’t Take This Guy From Me (a Surprise in Firefly Fluxx which has the same trigger as It’s A Trap).
+What would that mean? “…and instead you [Exchange] one of their Keepers”? “…and instead you [Mix Up] one of their Keepers”?
+Those doesn’t really make sense.
+So we concluded that Exchange or Mix It All Up are unstopped by It’s a Trap!

 For example, in Monty Python Fluxx, if I play Steal a Keeper, am I allowed to steal a Creeper instead?